-Canadians travelling to the Schengen area will soon be required to obtain an Electronic Travel Information and Authorization System (ETIAS) visa waiver before their arrival.
+Canadians travelling to Lithuania and the Schengen area will soon be required to obtain an Electronic Travel Information and Authorisation System (ETIAS) visa waiver before their arrival.

-This new system is being introduced to enhance the security of the region by screening travellers before they arrive in the Schengen area.
-It is set to be implemented by 2021.
+This new system is being introduced to enhance the security of the region by screening travellers before they arrive in the Schengen Area and Lithuania.
+It will also make document checks quicker and more efficient for visitors.
+It is set to be implemented by 2022.

-However, travellers will be able to easily obtain the ETIAS visa waiver by filling out an online application that takes roughly 10 minutes to complete.
+Travellers will be able to easily obtain the ETIAS visa waiver online by filling out an electronic application that takes roughly 10 minutes to complete.
 Once the passenger is approved for the ETIAS visa waiver they can receive it via email within a matter of hours.

-Currently, the ETIAS visa waiver is only open to visitors from a certain number of eligible countries.
-Once ETIAS is active visitors to the Schengen zone will be required to obtain an ETIAS visa waiver or another valid form of travel authorization before being permitted entry.
+Currently, the ETIAS visa waiver is only open to visitors from a certain number of visa-free eligible countries.
+Once ETIAS is active visitors to the Schengen zone will be required to obtain an ETIAS visa waiver or another valid form of travel authorisation before being permitted entry.

 Guidance for Canadians travelling to Lithuania with an ETIAS visa waiver

-Canada is one of the 59 countries whose citizens are eligible to apply for an ETIAS visa waiver.
-The process of applying for the ETIAS visa waiver begins by filling out an online application.
+Canada is one of the over 60 countries whose citizens are eligible to apply for an ETIAS visa waiver.
+The process of applying for the ETIAS visa waiver for Lithuania begins by filling out an online form.

 Canadian applicants will have to provide details, including their: